jollyjinx/ZFS-TimeMachine/README.md

 How to use
 --------------

-start the script from the command line with --sourcepool and --destinationpool options.
+start the script from the command line with --sourcedataset and --destinationdataset options.

 	$ zfstimemachinebackup.perl --help
 	[zfstimemachinebackup.perl] module options are :